FiveBooks Interviews

-Marina Hyde on Hollywood
+by Marina Hyde

-Tell me about your first book.
+Tell me about your first of your choices for best books on Hollywood.

 I’ll start with An Empire of Their Own, because it’s just so difficult for us to understand what Hollywood was like then, particularly for these guys who were either first generation, or immigrant German, or East European Jews, who’d come largely from running things like nickelodeon outfits on the East Coast, and ended up creating this extraordinary confection out in California.
 Bearing in mind that they weren’t allowed in the country clubs and things like that, they ended up trying to suppress their Jewishness in almost every way.